quartzy/courier/docs/couriers/mail.md

 The `MailCourier` is primarily built as a drop-in testing courier for local development, using the native `mail` function and no other dependencies.
 The courier will deliver `SimpleContent` emails as defined, however, it does not contain any logic for rendering templates.
-When delivering templated content, the courier will include a text body with the ID of the template and the json-encoded template data.
+When delivering templated content, the courier will build a text email with the ID of the template and the json-encoded template data.

 ## Install